A Gibbs sampler for a class of random convex polytopes: Proposed Gibbs sampler

 Let us show the reverse inclusion by considering $\mathbf{u}_{\mathcal{I}_k} \notin \Delta_k(\theta)^{N_k}$.
 There, for some $n\in \mathcal{I}_k$ and some $\ell\in[K]$, we have $u_{n,\ell}/u_{n,k}< \exp(-\min(\ell \to k))$.
 Denote by $\ell \to j_1\ldots j_L\to k$ the path attaining the value $\min(\ell \to k)$.
 We obtain $\eta_{k\to \ell} \leq u_{n,\ell}/u_{n,k} < (\eta_{\ell\to j_{1}}\ldots\eta_{j_{L}\to k})^{-1}$, and thus $\eta_{k\to \ell}\eta_{\ell\to j_{1}}\ldots\eta_{j_{L}\to k}<1$, in other words some inequalities in \eqref{eq:inequalities:inproposition} are not satisfied and thus, by Proposition \ref{prop:existence}, $\mathbf{u}$ is not in $\mathcal{R}_\mathbf{x}$. \end{proof}

-Proposition \ref{prop:conditional} suggests a strategy to sample from the conditional distributions of interest, provided that we can obtain $\theta\in\Delta$ in \eqref{eq:conditionaltheta}.
-It can be obtained via $\min(\ell\to k)$ for all $k,\ell$. using shortest path algorithms such as Bellman--Ford implemented in \texttt{igraph} \citep{igraph}.
+Proposition \ref{prop:conditional} provides a strategy to sample from the conditional distributions of interest, provided that we can obtain $\theta\in\Delta$ in \eqref{eq:conditionaltheta}, which involves $\min(\ell\to k)$ for all $\ell$.
+These can be obtained from shortest path algorithms such as Bellman--Ford implemented in \texttt{igraph} \citep{igraph}.
 Alternatively we can view $\theta$ in \eqref{eq:conditionaltheta} as the solution of the linear program,

 This has a simple interpretation: $\theta$ in \eqref{eq:conditionaltheta} is precisely the vertex of $\mathcal{F}(\mathbf{u})$ with the largest $k$-th component.
 The equivalence between shortest path problems and linear programs is well known.
 Implementations are provided in \texttt{lpsolve} \citep{berkelaar2004lpsolve,lpsolve2014lpsolveapi}.